MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/register-windows-admin-center.md

 6. If you are an Azure AD admin, grant permissions in Azure by navigating to **Azure Active Directory**, then **App registrations**.
 Select **All applications** and search for **WindowsAdminCenter**.
 Select the display name of the gateway you're registering.
 Take note of the **Application (client) ID** displayed near the top of the page, as you'll need to provide it to the user.
 Next, navigate to **API permissions**.
 Under **Grant consent**, select **Grant admin consent**.
 Then, give the application ID to the user.

    > [!IMPORTANT]
-   > For convenience and ease of management, it's possible to enable multiple users in an organization to register their Windows Admin Center gateways to the same Azure app ID.
-To do this, all users must register their gateways to the same domain and port, for example: https://localhost:6516
+   > For convenience and ease of management, it's possible to enable multiple users in an organization to register Windows Admin Center using the same Azure app ID.
+To do this, all users must register their gateways to the same domain and port, such as *https://localhost:6516* for example.
+   >
-   > This also requires the Azure AD admin to take an extra step and add redirect URIs in Azure.
+   > This also requires the Azure AD admin to take an extra step and add redirect URIs in the Azure portal.
 In Windows Admin Center, select the **Settings** gear icon in the upper right.
 Then, from the **Gateway** menu at the left, select **Azure**, and then click **View in Azure**, which will display Azure AD details.
 In the Azure portal, select **Manage > Authentication** from the menu on the left.
-In the **Redirect URIs** box, select **Add URI** and add two redirect URIs:
+In the **Redirect URIs** box, you will see an existing URI representing the first gateway that registered to the app ID.
+Select **Add URI** and add two new redirect URIs, such as:
    > http://localhost:6516
    > https://localhost:6516
    >